CAST & CREW

 (30s)Teri Reeves

 Wakes from a two-and-a-half-year coma with a thick scar down her face, no memory, and no one left who cares if she lives or dies.
 Broke, desperate, and grieving the fiancé she can’t let go of, Kate invokes the Draugr to bring Ben back.
-She thinks she’s the victim.
-The truth is far worse.

 Ben